stuartellis/multiform/docs/terraform-stacks-spec/0.4.0/README.md

 - Each stack is a sub-directory under the *terraform1/stacks/definitions/* directory.
 - Each environment is a sub-directory under the *terraform1/stacks/environments/* directory.
 - The *terraform1/stacks/environments/* directory also contains a subdirectory called *all/*.
+- The *terraform1/stacks/modules/* directory contains any Terraform modules that are only used by the stacks in this project.
 - The Terraform code for a stack should only use Terraform modules and the files that are under the *terraform1/stacks/* directory and subdirectories.
 It should not rely on any other files or directories.

 ### Required Terraform Variables